-Is this method acceptable for cost statements for Cost Audit and also para 7 of Cost Audit Report Rules.
-[3]
+Is this method acceptable for cost statements for Cost Audit.

 a) Due diligence is an all pervasive exercise to review all important aspects like financial, legal, commercial, etc. before taking any final decision in the matter.
 As far as any hidden liabilities or overvalued assets are concerned, this shall form part of such a review.
 Normally, cases of hidden liabilities and overvalued assets are not apparent from books of accounts and financial statements.
 Review of financial statements does involve examination from the view point of extraordinary items, analysis of significant deviations, etc. However, in order to investigate hidden liabilities, the auditor should pay his attention to the following areas: